 Christoper Trahan, Senior Warden, Over the last one hundred years and spanning the course five generations, Chris and his family call St. Stephen’s home.
 Born in Lynn, he was baptized at St. Stephen’s Memorial Church in 1973.
 Even though he and his family moved to Wakefield in 1982, Chris and his family “skipped over parochial boundaries” and continued worshiping at St. Stephen’s.
 It was here in 1986 he received the Sacrament of Confirmation by The Rt.
 Rev. Roger Blanchard.
-In 1998, Chris and his wife, Jackie, were married at St. Stephen’s and currently reside in Saugus with their daughter.
+In 1998, Chris and his wife, Jackie, were married at St. Stephen’s and currently reside with their daughter in Saugus.

 Carolyn Hoy, Clerk, was born and raised in Lynn in the Roman Catholic Church.
 She joined St. Stephen’s in 2010, after working in the office for three years.
 She served as clerk from 2011 to 2016 and is currently on the Altar Guild, Big Money Raffle Committee, Communications Committee, Fair Committee and Stewardship Committee.
 She helped create an Employee Handbook along with creating and designing many Annual Reports, fundraising ad books, brochures and stewardship mailings.